21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 Every time you run an atmospheric simulation using the UK Met Office's Unified Model ('UM'), you will be using `cylc`.
 All ACCESS simulations use the UM as its atmospheric model.

-When we refer to `rose/cylc`, we are referring to a `rose` framework (which constitutes various GUI tools, scripts and namelists) which launch the `cylc` workflow engine.
+When we refer to `rose/cylc`, we are referring to a `rose` framework (which constitutes various GUI tools, scripts and namelists) which launches the `cylc` workflow engine.

 To understand how `cylc` works, visit the documentation here:

 https://cylc.github.io/cylc-doc/7.9.3/html/index.html

-Note the `gadi` is still using an earlier version of `cylc` (7.9.3) so make sure you select the correct version.
-The latest version of `cylc` (8.3.4) contains some significant differences.
+Note that `gadi` is still using an earlier version of `cylc` (7.9.3) so make sure you select the correct version of the documentation.
+The latest version of `cylc` (8.3.4) contains some significant differences. [clv: How do you make sure you're using the correct version]

 ### First cylc tutorial ###